Increased earthquake rate prior to mainshocks: Methodology and Data

 \subsection{Earthquake catalogs}

-In this study, we analyze two catalogs, the \cite{hauksson2012waveform,li2018machine} and the \cite{ross2019searching} catalogs.
-The Hauksson { et al.} catalog can be obtained from the Southern California Earthquake Data Center (see the Availability of data and materials section).
+In this study, we analyze two catalogs, the Hauksson { et al.} catalog \cite{hauksson2012waveform,li2018machine} and the Ross { et al.} \cite{ross2019searching} catalog.
+The Hauksson { et al.} catalog can be obtained from the Southern California Earthquake Data Center (see the Availability of data in the materials section).
 It spans 40 years, 1981-2019, and is considered to be complete for magnitudes $m\geq2.5$.
 It contains $N = 45843$ events with magnitudes larger than or equal to the magnitude threshold of 2.5.
 The catalog covers the area of Southern California, between 113.77\degree{W}-122.16{W} and 30.16\degree{N}--37.51\degree{N}.
 The Ross { et al.} catalog spans a 10-year period from 01-Jan-2008 to 31-Dec-2017 and is nearly complete for magnitudes above 0.3 \cite[][]{ross2019searching}.
 To ensure completeness, we chose the magnitude threshold to be $m_c=1$ and excluded all events below this magnitude, ending up with $N = 171,296$ events.
 The catalog covers the area of Southern California, between 31.9\degree{N}--37.03\degree{N} and 114.81\degree{W}--121.71\degree{W}.